Lacerdash/ML-for-Churn-predicting/README.md

     <img src="https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white"></a>
 </div>

-This repository contains my project
+Churn prediction is crucial for businesses to identify potential customers who are likely to discontinue using their service.
+This repository contains my project aiming to tackle this issue.

 ## **Project Overview**

-**Objectivies:** Correctly identify potential Churn costumers.
+**Objectives:** To identify potential churn customers and understand the associated patterns, thus enabling businesses to take proactive measures to retain them.

 **Data:** The data is avaible [here]() and the data dictionary [here]()

-**Structure:** The project is in 3 parts: ETL (Extract, Transform and load), Creating and comparing Classificators Models and
+**Structure:** The project is in 3 parts:
+1. Extract, Transform and load (ETL) and Exploratory Data Analysis (EDA)
+2. Creating and comparing Classifier Models
+3.

 ---

-### **1 - Extract, Transform and Load**
+### **1 - Extract, Transform and Load (ETL) and Exploratory Data Analysis (EDA)**

-The first part of the project is dedicated to the ETL process of the data.
-Extracting the data in json format into python, for subsequent transformation/cleaning of the data, followed by loading the data into a [csv file]().

-All activities performed are documented in this [notebook]().
+*ETL*
+- The dataset, in JSON format, is imported into Python and undergoes transformation and cleaning.
+After processing, the data is saved to a [csv file]().

+*EDA*
+- Post-ETL, various visualizations are generated to delve deeper into the patterns within the data, identify potential problems, and better understand the overall structure of the dataset.

+Challenges faced:
+- Handling missing values
+- Data enconding
+- Correcting data types,
+- Ploting relevants graphs for analysis
+- Ceation of functions in a python file ([helper.py](https://github.com/Lacerdash/ML-for-Churn-predicting/blob/master/helpers.py)) for a more clean notebook.

+Detailed documentation of the ETL and EDA processes can be found in this [notebook](), which covers data cleaning, handling missing values, data exploration, and preliminary analysis.

 ---